 For over 150 years, the chimes of Big Ben have echoed across London, and were even used as a symbol of resistance during World War II.
-Now they mark the introduction of the first London History Day on May 31st.
+Now they mark the London History Day on May 31st.
 This day was chosen deliberately because it celebrates the day when Big Ben first started keeping time in 1859.

 For visitors to London probably staying in hotels near wembley stadium, London History Day provides an incredible opportunity to go behind the scenes, see hidden treasures, enjoy talks and discover aspects of London life that might not otherwise be possible.